Kim Simmonds: Career

 The new line-up was a hit.
 On stage in America, the group was supported by Rod Stewart and the Faces.
 On the album Street Corner Talking (1971) and Hellbound Train (1972) launched favourites "Tell Mama", "Street Corner Talking", a cover of the Temptations' Motown standard "I Can't Get Next To You" and the nine-minute epic "Hellbound Train" (decades later Love and Rockets adapted it as "Bound For Hell").
 Walker then quit to join Fleetwood Mac, pre-Buckingham/Nicks.

 In 1997, Simmonds released his first solo acoustic album, entitled Solitaire.
 He toured worldwide with various configurations of Savoy Brown.
 The 2004 live set You Should Have Been There, recorded in early 2003 in Vancouver with Simmonds handling lead vocals – and also as a solo acoustic act.
 In 2011 he celebrated 45 years of touring with the Savoy Brown album Voodoo Moon.

 In 2017, his album with Savoy Brown, Witchy Feeling, reached number one on the Billboard blues charts.

 As a soloist and leader of Savoy Brown, Simmonds released over 47 albums through 2016.
 He was also a painter; the cover of his 2008 solo release, Out of the Blue, featured his original art.

-In 2008, Simmonds appeared in the Rockumentary "American Music: OFF THE RECORD", Dir. by Benjamin Meade of Cosmic Cowboy Studio in Fayetteville, Arkansas, alongside Jackson Browne, Noam Chomsky, Douglas Rushkoff, Les Paul, Johnny and Edgar Winter and countless other musicians and musical acts.
+In 2008, Simmonds appeared in the documentary film American Music: Off the Record directed by Benjamin Meade, alongside Jackson Browne, Noam Chomsky, Douglas Rushkoff, Les Paul, Johnny and Edgar Winter and countless other musicians and musical acts.

 Health and death

 On 15 August 2022, Simmonds announced via the Savoy Brown website that he had been receiving chemotherapy for stage four colon cancer.
-Due to the side effects of his treatment, all scheduled performances were cancelled.
+Due to the side effects of his treatment, all scheduled Savoy Brown performances were cancelled.
 Simmonds died of the disease on 13 December 2022 in Syracuse, New York, at age 75.
 The news was announced via the Savoy Brown fanpage on 15 December.